khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 6. Northen Africa has the highest GDP contribution for the year 2023 with a total GDP of 1.33980 trillion Dollars.

+7. Countries that have a higher population are showing a higher economic growth as it is denoted by a higher cumulative GDP.

+8. Countries with a larger geographical area coverage are showing a significant higher cumulative GDP therefore showing a fast economic growth.

 ### Recommendations